 - Improved operational efficiencies

 - Decreased energy intensity

-- Energy data for fact-based decisions
+- Energy data for informed evidence-based decision making

 - Support for organizational and cultural change